EmberDragons/web_life/README.md

-#This is the full project
+# This is the full project of Web Life

 <h2 align="center"><a href="https://web-life-client.vercel.app/templates/login.html">Web Life</a></h2>